Singapore living

 My legs were tired out and we had a massage at the Comodo Spa Beauty and Heath centre at 14A Cameron Road - the rate is much cheaper (almost half of that in front of our hotel).

 We spent our day 3 in Hong Kong at the Ocean Park.
 The pandas were so cute.
 The theme park is very big and the 2 areas are separated by hills and are accessible by cable car or monorail.
 However the monorail was under maintenance.
 We took the cable car but the wind was so strong that the service was almost terminated.
 We spent almost the whole day there and at night we went to Mongkok.
 We had dinner at the Han He Korean Restaurant.
-It was the most economical meal so far in Hong Kong = I would strongly recommend this place.
+It was the most economical meal so far in Hong Kong.
+I would strongly recommend this place.
 The marinated meats are not impressive but the cooked dishes and the soups were fantastic.

 On the last day in Hong Kong, we took the MTR to Sheung Wan station.
 We walked along Wing Lok Street and saw a food centre.
 We patronised 2 stalls there - one selling dim sum and the other selling toast and coffee.
 The dim sum was not as good as the one we had at Shau Kei Wan.
 I like the French toast - bread dipped into egg and fried, covered with sweetened condensed milk.

 After that, we walked towards Wellington Street as I wanted to try the food at Lin Heung Tea House and Mak Noodle.
 On our way there we passed by the Antique Street and guess what I found?
 More stamps and first day covers which I had quite a good bargain.
 Further up, we visited the Man Mo temple and I bought 2 necklace which was blessed.
-Lin Heung Tea house was so crowded so went to Mak Noodle.
-I loved the Wanton noodle - the noodle was so thin and the wanton was so big with 2 prawns inside each.
-After the lunch, we walked further up to the mid=level elevator, it got colder and colder - I think the temperature was around 9 degree celcius.

 After that we took the train from Central back to Tsim Sha Tsui.
 We walked towards the Star ferry by the subway - a popular place for TVB shows.
 We walked down the Avenue of Stars and it was so cold that I could feel my nose frozen.